jinhong380/BIOSTAT625/README.md

 1. Please turn all pre-processed datasets into CSV files, and upload the dataset and code to the folder "data_exploration". *(finished)*

 2. The processed whole data set is named as "housing_cleaned_price.csv", with price outliers deleted.

-The "housing_cleaned_Price+Carpet.csv" deleted the outliers for both carpet area and price. p.s. the previous version of "housing_cleaned.csv" could could be reproduced with datasets within the Data section (remember to change the path before import the datasets) using Total_data.ipynb.
+   The "housing_cleaned_Price+Carpet.csv" deleted the outliers for both carpet area and price.

+   *p.s. the previous version of "housing_cleaned.csv" could could be reproduced with datasets within the Data section (remember to change the path before import the datasets) using Total_data.ipynb.*

+5. The final version of the cleaned datasets with location properly clustered by economic status is stored in the "Data Exploration" folder

+   1) **housing_cleaned_final.csv**

+      path: Data Exploration/housing_cleaned_final.csv;

+      Description: with missing values.

+   3) file name **housing_rmna_cleaned_final.csv**

+      path: Data Exploration/housing_rmna_cleaned_final.csv;

+      Description: with no missing value.

 ## Proposal: (100%)